Michael-S-Halpin/UIPath.HelloActivity/README.md

-# UIPath.HelloActivity
+# UiPath.HelloActivity
-A .NET 6 implementation of custom activities for UIPath using C# 10.
-This project follows a similar project layout to what is produced using the UIPath custom activity creator extension for Visual Studio 2019.
+A .NET 6 implementation of custom activities for UiPath using C# 10.
+This project follows a similar project layout to what is produced using the UiPath custom activity creator extension for Visual Studio 2019.
 The code has been refactored to using C# 10 / .NET 6 conventions.

 # Quick Start

-To quickly find and replace the **UIPath.HelloActivity** solution wide to make this project your own please run the following from the project folder ***while the project is not open in your IDE***:
+To quickly find and replace the **UiPath.HelloActivity** solution wide to make this project your own please run the following from the project folder ***while the project is not open in your IDE***:

 **QuickStart.bat YourNameSpace.YourProject**

-Or alternatively you can find and replace all 'UIPath.HelloActivity' references with YourNameSpace.YourProject including project folders.
+Or alternatively you can find and replace all 'UiPath.HelloActivity' references with YourNameSpace.YourProject including project folders.

 Update the references of the following files to the corresponding dlls in your UiPath installation folder:
 • System.Activities